Last Updated on

 Cloud backup is important because it stores your files off location.
-In a disaster, such as a fire or flood, your computer may be damaged.
+In a disaster, such as a fire or a flood, your computer may be damaged.
 But if your files are backed up offsite, then you’ll still be able to recover them.

 Are my Rebit cloud files encrypted and private?